 Worship is central to the life of Lancaster Seminary.
-Faculty, students, administrators, and staff gather in the beautiful Santee Chapel every Wednesday for worship and to celebrate communion.
-Our worship services reflect a diversity of religious traditions.
-With this diversity comes a variety of liturgical practices that reflects our ecumenical community.
-Worship leaders are encouraged to incorporate their musical and theatrical talents as well as their language and other aspects of their religious and ethnic backgrounds into our worship life.
+Faculty, students, and staff gather in beautiful Santee Chapel every Wednesday for worship and communion.
+Our worship services reflect a variety of religious traditions and liturgical practices indicative of our ecumenical community.
+Worship leaders incorporate their musical and theatrical talents as well as their language and other aspects of their religious and ethnic backgrounds into our worship life.
 Everyone is welcome!

 Examine Your Faith

 Start The Journey

 The decision to pursue theological education can be a challenge with many different factors to consider.
 Responding to God's call and a desire to pursue theological education involves faith and preparation.

 A vibrant and inclusive community of learning and spiritual formation, Lancaster Seminary values diversity and the integration of intellectual, spiritual, social, and vocational learning.
 Our dedicated scholars and teachers represent different faith traditions, and share a commitment to bring faith and intellect to bear in educating leaders for faith communities and the wider world.

 Historic, beautiful and vibrant Lancaster is the second largest metropolitan area in south central Pennsylvania with a population of 533,320.
 Lancaster City, with 60,000 residents, is easy driving distance to Harrisburg, Philadelphia, Baltimore, Washington, DC, the Jersey shore and Delaware beaches.
 The culturally and ethnically diverse population of the city is 41.3% White, 39.3% Hispanic or Latino, 16.3% Black or African American, 3% Asian.
 Nearly 6% of residents identify as two or more races.